Jeff Johnson (musician): Early recordings

-His first studio album, Face of the Deep (1980), managed to conjure aural landscapes in the ears of his listeners with his synthesizer infused progressive rock renditions of fantasy works.
+His first album, The Face of the Deep (1980), managed to conjure aural landscapes in the ears of his listeners with his synthesizer infused progressive rock renditions of fantasy works.
 The album begins with the pensive image of Rodin's The Thinker.
 Songs are inspired by writings such as Charles Williams' All Hallows' Eve, and by the paintings of Gauguin and Renoir's The Moulin de la Galette.
-Johnson completes his treatment of these aural landscapes with on-location recordings of atmospheric sounds such as rain storms and creaking gates - incorporating them into the music in an artful way.
+Johnson completes his treatment of these aural landscapes with on-location recordings of atmospheric sounds such as rain storms and creaking gates, incorporating them into the music in an artful way.

 On his second album, he collaborated with Sandy Simpson to record Through the Door (1982), which took up the theme of spiritual quest inspired by the novels of George MacDonald (The Golden Key).
 It also continued the use of synthesizers in the slightly sci-fi themed song, The Jupiter Effect.
-It was also on this album that Johnson first recorded his personal 'theme' - 'Someday someday' — a song he would record in several versions throughout his discography.

 Johnson continued the theme of the spiritual quest on albums such as: Fallen Splendour and Pilgrimage.
 Incorporating influences from several of the Inklings, including a song inspired by C.S.
 Lewis — Dream of the Island (Similitudes).

 His more recent vocal works are more liturgically inspired.
 Lyrics include passages from the Biblical Psalms as well as prayers by early Irish saints Columba and Patrick as well as Teresa of Ávila and Francis of Assisi.

-Instrumental Recordings

-Johnson's instrumental releases cover a broad spectrum of Celtic, New Age, Jazz and World Music genres.

-His collaborations with Irish flutist, Brian Dunning, include music inspired by the stories of Stephen R. Lawhead as well as a series of Celtic Christmas releases which were licensed by Windham Hill for that label's Winter Solstice and Celtic Christmas compilations.

-He also collaborated on several releases with Portland, Oregon bassist, David Friesen and additional releases with world-renowned guitarist, Phil Keaggy.

-In 2018, he released Eirlandia, an instrumental release of Modern Irish music.
-The album was inspired by the Stephen R. Lawhead novel of the same name.